Azure-Samples/azure-stack-edge-order/README.md

 # Create multiple orders in Azure Stack Edge using Azure PowerShell

 Use these two scripts to create multiple orders in Azure Stack Edge from scratch or by cloning an existing order.
+You can use these scripts with all Azure Stack Edge SKUs.

 ## Prerequisites